Skip to content

 In brief

-Aroha Awarau (Ngāti Maru, Ngāti Porou) is an award-winning playwright and journalist who, over his career, has won numerous awards including, Pikihuia Māori Writer of the Year Award in 2015 and 2017, Best Play at the 2014 SWANZ, and New Zealand Magazine Journalist of the Year at the annual Magazine Publisher’s Association Awards in 2008 and 2011.
-Awarau has also produced various short stories, short films, and worked as a TV and film producer.
-Based in Auckland, NZ, he currently works as a freelance journalist.
+Aroha Awarau (Ngāti Maru, Ngāti Porou) was an award-winning playwright and journalist who, over his career, won numerous awards including, Pikihuia Māori Writer of the Year Award in 2015 and 2017, Best Play at the 2014 SWANZ, and New Zealand Magazine Journalist of the Year at the annual Magazine Publisher’s Association Awards in 2008 and 2011.
+Awarau also produced various short stories, short films, and worked as a TV and film producer.
+Based in Auckland, NZ, his most recent work was as a freelance journalist.

 • Rights enquiries